 Beauty is in the Eye of the Beholder

 People usually concentrate on their strengths.
 If it’s physical beauty, they spend time and resources keeping everything looking good.
 If it’s ability or talent, they practice, refine, and train.
 Use it or lose it!

-These are the truly beautiful people.
-The ones Jesus refers to in His Sermon on the Mount.
+The truly beautiful people and the ones Jesus refers to in His Sermon on the Mount: